jupyterhub/repo2docker/docs/source/use/community-image.md

 # Use a community-maintained image in a JupyterHub

 The simplest way to deploy environment images to a JupyterHub or BinderHub is to _find and re-use a pre-existing image maintained by a community_.
-In this case, you won't have to maintain anything - you'll simply use a community's image and contribute upstream if you wish.
+In this case, you won't have to maintain anything -- you'll simply use a community's image and contribute upstream if you wish.

 Here are some steps to follow.

 ## First, find a community-maintained image for your workflow
 Many communities define their own user envionment images for re-use.
-Here are a few to look into.
+Here are a few to look into:

 1. [jupyter Docker-stacks](https://jupyter-docker-stacks.readthedocs.io/) has a number of user images for general data science workflows.
 2. [pangeo Docker-stacks](https://github.com/pangeo-data/pangeo-docker-images) has images for geospatial workflows in the cloud